 - Other tasks to support elephant conservation: (social) media, video editing, website, graphic design, etc.

 - Regular game drives (at least four times a week) with expert guides.

 - A visit to Addo Elephant National Park.

 - Endless possibilities to emerge yourself in nature, form meaningful connections, and observe natural animal behaviour.

 - Besides many opportunities to observe elephants, you will be exposed to numerous other species such as lion, rhino, buffalo, giraffe and zebras.

 - Experience at an international conservation organisation.

 - Network opportunities: Developing and testing programs in collaboration with local partner organisations.

-The most important requirements are that you are passionate about elephants and people, and motivated to make a real change.
+The most important requirements are that you are passionate about elephants, and motivated to make a real change.
 As this is the development phase of the field station, we welcome people who:

 - Have an optimistic and flexible attitude